 And so on.
 I could over-egg this particular Hungarian pudding (Maglyarakas, for example.
 It’s a rich version of bread and butter pudding, apparently quite a delicacy over in central Europe) but I don’t have the energy.
 Crowds and a lack of snacks have worn me out.

 I’ve been doing press-ups lately.
 Well, I haven’t really.
-I’ve been doing girl press ups which are the ones where you put your knees on the floor and then push up with your hands.
+I’ve been doing girly press ups which are the ones where you keep your knees on the floor and then push up with your hands.
 It’s quite staggering how much easier it is this way.
 I had no idea my shins weighed so much.

 And, of course, in the usual way of Sod’s Law, the minute I put on a sleeveless dress, there are a million things that all need to be pointed at as a matter of quivering urgency.

 So it must have been fat, although where has that fat gone?
 It’s hasn’t crept down to my forearms, so it must have worked its way up to my jowels.
 That’s the only explanation I can think of.